AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/Part3-AzureAppConfiguration.md

 1. Add an access policy to the Key Vault for the App Configuration with `Get` Secrets permissions.

 ![](images/Part3/image0005-appconfigurationkvgetsecrets.png)

+## Task 3 - Authorize the app service to read from the app configuration

+The app service must have App Configuration Data Reader permissions to read from the App Configuration.
+This is done by adding a role assignment to the App Configuration for the App Service.

+>**Note**: You must be `owner` or `user access administrator` on the resource group or subscription to complete this task.

 1. To allow the app service to read from the app configuration, the app service identity must be authorized.